Lane Following Control with Sensor Fusion and Lane Detection

 The model contains four main components:

 Lane Following Controller - Controls both the longitudinal acceleration and front steering angle of the ego vehicle

 Vehicle and Environment - Models the motion of the ego vehicle and models the environment

 Collision Detection - Stops the simulation when a collision of the ego vehicle and lead vehicle is detected

 MIO Track - Enables MIO track for display in the Bird's-Eye Scope.

 Opening this model also runs the

-helperLFSetUp script, which initializes the data used by the model by loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.
+helperLFSetUp script, which initializes the data used by the model by running the scenario function and loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.

-Plot the road and the path that the ego vehicle.
+Plot the road and the path that the ego vehicle will follow.

 To plot the results of the simulation and depict the ego vehicle surroundings and tracked objects, use the Bird's-Eye Scope (Automated Driving Toolbox).
 The Bird's-Eye Scope is a model-level visualization tool that you can open from the Simulink toolstrip.
 On the Simulation tab, under Review Results, click Bird's-Eye Scope.
 After opening the scope, set up the signals by clicking Find Signals.